akai-katto/dandere2x/README.md

 ## What is Dandere2x?

 Dandere2x is a lossy compression architecture specific for waifu2x.
-The goal of Dandere2x is to speed up waifu2x video processing by implementing traditional compression techniques.
+The goal of Dandere2x is to speed up waifu2x video processing by implementing traditional video compression techniques.

-In other words, by introducing quality loss, the time it takes to upscale a video using waifu2x dramatically decreases.
+In other words, Dandere2x reduces the time needed to process a video using waifu2x.

 ## Current Features